 Deciding to pursue a career in veterinary medicine is a significant commitment.
 Although the personal and professional rewards of the career can be great, so are the demands.
 As such, gaining formal exposure to handling animals and to the practice of veterinary medicine are essential components of a student’s exploration of the field.
 Most veterinary schools recommend between 100 and 200 hours of job shadowing/work; but, successful applicants often have more than 300 hours.
 Although there is no expectation that students obtain clinical exposure every semester and summer, they are expected to have experiences spread across each of their undergraduate years.
 Most pre-veterinary students commit at least one summer of full-time work to a veterinary practice or hospital during their college years.

 The application cycle for veterinary schools is an extensive process that takes over a year (including preparation of application materials) and requires numerous, well-informed decisions and keen attention to details.
-Support for the application process is provided by Dr. Steven Scherger, Asst.
-Dean of Undergraduate Studies, to current undergraduate students and alumni.
+Support for the application process is provided by the pre-health advisor.
 Students are encouraged to schedule an appointment to discuss any matter related to the application process.
-Individual appointments may be made by calling the Office of Undergraduate Studies at 216.368.2928, or in person in Sears 357.
+Individual appointments may be scheduled in CWRU Journey.

 Letters of Recommendation

 Unlike most professional health science programs, veterinary medical schools prefer to receive individual letters of recommendations rather than a committee letter or a composite letter packet.
 Most important to veterinary medical schools are letters of recommendation from science faculty members and practicing veterinarians.
-Advice to students on selecting letter writers and on the letter writing process is provided by the Office of Undergraduate Studies.
+Advice to students on selecting letter writers and on the letter writing process is provided on the Advisor Letter Services page.